node-m2m/m2m/Readme.md

      * Provide a data source for your channel data.
      * Your data source can be of type string, number or object.
      *
-     * It could be any value from a sensor device, data from an inventory or database,
+     * It could be a value from a sensor device, database, inventory,
-     * metrics, machine status or any performance data from any application
+     * metrics, machine status or any performance data from a business application
      *
-     * Below is a pseudocode DataSource() function that returns the value of any data source.
+     * Below is a pseudocode DataSource() function that returns the value of a data source.
      */
     let ds = DataSource();
     data.send(ds);